dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Info about billing alerts, Tags, Cost Explorer

-In this section, we will be discussing the billing dashboard and all its component such as Cost Explorer, Billing Alerts, Tags etc.
+In this section, we will be discussing the billing dashboard and all its component such as Cost Explorer, Billing Alerts, Tags, AWS calculator etc.

 ### Billing Alerts